Making Tax Digital

 Who does MTD affect?

-Digital Links for MTD
+Digital links for MTD

 In other words, businesses need to show that digital links are implemented throughout the end-to-end process for their VAT returns.
 There needs to be an electronic data trail between the company’s invoices and the HMRC portal.